graphcore/poptorch/docs/user_guide/tracing.rst

 =======================

 .. warning::
     Tracing has been deprecated since PopTorch 3.0.
-We suggest you use the dispatcher frontend, which is enabled by default on supported platforms and brings many benefits, including greatly simplified handling of ``float16`` operations.
+We suggest you use the dispatcher frontend, which is enabled by default and brings many benefits, including greatly simplified handling of ``float16`` operations.
 However, if you need to use tracing for legacy reasons, this section explains the limitations imposed and the workarounds available.

 .. _dispatcher-support: